 Avery Kowalke, MS, LPC

 I grew up in Dane County and love being able to work in my community as a mental health counselor.
 At the end of my 7th grade school year, the teachers handed out recognitions to each student in the class and mine was for "great empathy."
-I'm pretty sure I didn't know what empathy was for another 10 years, but eventually realized that I have always been a sensitive, empathetic person.
+I'm pretty sure I didn't know what empathy was for years, but eventually realized that I have always been a sensitive, empathetic person.

 Years later, I learned about the Person-Centered approach by Carl Rogers in graduate school, which encourages counselors to approach clients with "unconditional positive regard."
 It resonated instantly.
 I was inspired and thought about Carl Rogers all the way home on the city bus ride, and wrote a song about him the moment I got home!
 I truly care about my clients and believe that my "great empathy" and unconditional positive regard is apparent in my relationships with them.